Burghead Transmitting Station

-The Burghead transmitting station is a broadcasting facility near Burghead in Scotland for long wave and medium wave radio transmission that started service on 12 October 1936.
-The site is owned by Arqiva and houses a long wave radio transmitter on 198 kHz broadcasting BBC Radio 4 and two medium wave radio transmitters, broadcasting BBC Radio 5 Live on 693 kHz and BBC Radio Scotland on 810 kHz.
-The long wave transmitter is part of a network transmitting on the same frequency, the other transmitters being Droitwich and Westerglen.
+The Burghead transmitting station is a broadcasting facility near Burghead in Scotland for medium wave (as well as long wave until 27 June 2026) radio transmission that started service on 12 October 1936.
+The site is owned by Arqiva and houses two medium wave radio transmitters, broadcasting BBC Radio 5 Live on 693 kHz and BBC Radio Scotland on 810 kHz.

+The long wave transmitter – which latterly broadcast BBC Radio 4 on 198 kHz – was part of a network transmitting on the same frequency, the other transmitters being Droitwich and Westerglen.
+Transmission of Radio 4 on LW ceased at 01:00 BST on 27 June 2026 and the transmitter itself was shut down on 30 June 2026.

 History

 It was announced on May 1934.
 It had been announced earlier that it would be built near Elgin.
 It would be built nine miles from Elgin, ten miles from Forres.
 Seven sites were considered.
 Three new telephone lines from Aberdeen to Elgin opened on 5 October 1934.

 Construction was planned to begin in November 1934, but work began on 14 January 1935.
 It would open on Monday 12 October 1936, by engineer Sir Murdoch Macdonald.
 His company is today known as Mott MacDonald.

 It cost £100,000, being 500ft.
 The building was 254ft by 93ft, and 29 ft high.
 The building was designed by Wimperis, Simpson and Guthrie.
 The generator provided 400kW at 20,000 V.

-BBC Radio 4 will cease longwave broadcasting by 26 September 2026.
+BBC Radio 4 ceased longwave broadcasting on 27 June 2026 at 01:00 BST, switching over to a looped recording of retuning advice intended to continue broadcasting until 30 June 2026.